DavidWayneAustinPHP/Demo-SymfonySite/README.md

 Using NetBeans Version 11 to edit and push to GitHub.
-Found running symfony serve in GitBash terminal is better that running in the NetBean Terminal.
+Run "symfony serve" in the GitBash terminal on Windows to run the website.

+URL: localhost:8000

+Using this test site to build some test sites.

 Symfony Demo Application
 ========================